Wh1teRabbitHU/AbstractModel.js/README.md

 console.log(book.equals(book2)); // true
 ```

-### class.validate(validationMode)
+### <a id="class-validate"></a> class.validate(validationMode)

 It's the validation function.
-It runs automaticaly right after the constructor, update and values setter functions.
-It returns the error object.
+It runs automaticaly right after the constructor, update and 'values' setter functions.
+It returns an object with all the found errors.
 If everything is fine, this object is empty.
-The validate function has an argument, that changes the validator mode temporaly.
-(It's a good practice that if you init your class with normal mode, and you run the validator in strict mode whenever you needed it) For the details, check the 'Validation' part of this readme.
+The validate function has an argument, that changes the validator's mode temporarily.
+(It's a good practice that if you init your class with normal mode, and you run the validator in strict mode whenever you need it) For the details, check the ['Validation'](#validation) part.

 #### Example